Super Seven

 Japanese Garden

 I wasn't expecting to find a beautiful Japanese garden in the French Riviera, but there is one and it's located in the middle of Monte-Carlo.
 Offering a zen setting in a peaceful atmosphere to switch off from the rest of the city.
 I was surpised to see so many locals reading books, relaxing with family, and even doing yoga.
-Monaco alway strikes me as a very fast-paced city, but clearly it has a relaxing side also.
+Monaco alway striked me as a very fast-paced city, but clearly it has a relaxing side too.

 Accommodation Advice